MicrosoftDocs/power-automate-docs/articles/guidance/planning/introduction.md

 # Introduction: Planning a Power Automate project

 You can use Power Automate to automate your manual and repetitive processes so that you can focus on higher-value tasks.
-It's a unique, unified service you can use with cloud services, desktop applications, and legacy systems.<!-- Proposal: "It's a unique service that you can use to unify cloud services, desktop applications, and legacy systems."-->
+It's a unique service that you can use to unify cloud services, desktop applications, and legacy systems.

 Do you have a process or task that you want to automate, but aren't quite sure how?
 This documentation can help you plan and design an